echogarden-project/echogarden/docs/CLI.md

 echogarden transcribe speech.mp3 --no-play
 ```

+## File overwriting

+By default, the CLI doesn't overwrite existing files.
+If an output file `out.mp3` already exists, it will save it as `out (1).mp3`:

+To have existing files be overwritten, you can pass the `--overwrite` option.

 ## Loading configuration from a file

 Since there are many possible configuration options, it may be more convenient to store them in a configuration file.